Blog icon

 Germs acquire resistance, not people

-Who is to blame?
+Who is responsible?

-Changing direction: the impact of COVID-19
+A unexpected diversion: the impact of COVID-19

 We can't just make new antibiotics to replace our current ones

 Developing new antibiotics to replace those that no longer work is not a simple solution.
 The process is lengthy, expensive and uncertain.
-Bringing a new drug from discovery to market can take over a decade, with no guarantee of success.

 Environmental health is often overlooked

-• Prevent infections by regularly washing hands, preparing food hygienically, avoiding close contact with sick people, and keeping vaccinations up to date.
+• Prevent infections by regularly washing your hands, preparing food hygienically, avoiding close contact with sick people, and keeping vaccinations up to date.

 Fighting antimicrobial resistance

-Our Minimising Antimicrobial Resistance Mission was co-developed by CSIRO, the Australian Government Department of Health and Aged Care, and the Department of Agriculture, Fisheries and Forestry.
-Itis enabling and accelerating research and development.
-The focus is on providing pathways to market for new and emerging solutions to prevent, manage and respond to antimicrobials resistance in humans, animals and the environment.
+Minimising Antimicrobial Resistance was co-developed by CSIRO, the Australian Government Department of Health and Aged Care, and the Department of Agriculture, Fisheries and Forestry.

-In doing so, we will safeguard human and animal health, secure our food and primary industries, and support trade and market access.
+The focus is on enabling and accelerating pathways to market for new and emerging solutions to prevent, manage and respond to antimicrobial resistance in humans, animals and the environment.
+By doing so, we will safeguard human and animal health, secure our food and primary industries, and maintain trade and market access.

 Contact us